 “Our program has people who come from all backgrounds because they’re committed to making a difference in the lives of students,” says Jennifer Watkinson, Ph.D., director and associate professor at the School of Counseling, noting that the program offers full and part-time courses of study.
 “People may come to us with undergraduate backgrounds in business, psychology, family studies, fashion, education.
 There are no prerequisites and you can enter directly into the program.”

-Loyola offers both a M.A. in school counseling and a M.Ed.
-(Read more about the M.A. versus the M.Ed. here.)
+Loyola offers both a M.A. in School Counseling and a M.Ed.
 After graduation, candidates are qualified to apply to the jurisdiction of their choice and thus open the door to their career in the school system.
 As a graduate of the Loyola program, you are distinct in the job marketplace; because the program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), potential employers know you have graduated from a program that meets rigorous national standards established by experts in the field.

 “We want to make sure our students receive a really rich experience and are well prepared,” says Watkinson.
 “We hear back from our students that they felt very prepared to enter the field and that some people can’t even believe they are first year counselors because they have such a good sense of the role.”

-“Our job placement rate for graduates is 86 percent,” she adds.
+“Our job placement rate for graduates is over 90 percent,” she adds.
 “Our ability to place well-qualified, professionally-prepared school counselors has earned Loyola a reputation as a leader among programs.”

 Still have questions?
 Check out our frequently asked questions page for more information.